Walt Disney World: 1982–2013: Mass expansion

-In the early 1990s, the resort was seeking permits for expansion.
-There was considerable environmentalist push-back, and the resort was convinced to engage in mitigation banking.
+During the resort's mass expansion, there was considerable environmentalist push-back and the resort was convinced to engage in mitigation banking.
 In an agreement with The Nature Conservancy and the state of Florida, Disney purchased 8500 acre of land, adjacent to the park for the purpose of rehabilitating wetland ecosystems.
 The Disney Wilderness Preserve was established in April 1993, and the land was subsequently transferred to The Nature Conservancy.
 The Walt Disney Company provided additional funds for landscape restoration and wildlife monitoring.